Suter MMX2: Planned 2015 departure

 Although Suter had achieved great success with their chassis leading up to 2015, it did not achieve much, since after their consecutive successes from the 2010 to 2012 season, Moto2 saw teams switching en masse to their rival Kalex.
-Despite subsequent success in 2014 with solid performances by Johann Zarco and Dominique Aegerter, only two MMX2s appeared on the grid in the starting race of the 2015 season in Qatar.
+Despite subsequent success in 2014 with solid performances by Johann Zarco, Xavier Simeon and Dominique Aegerter, only two MMX2s appeared on the grid in the starting race of the 2015 season in Qatar.

 After difficulties during the 2015 season, Suter reversed its decision to leave Moto2 and returned in 2016 with an updated MMX2.
 Suter stated that they had spent much time analyzing and working with their partners JPMoto Racing Malaysia and IodaRacing to refine and improve the MMX2, supposedly enabling them to compete for the manufacturer's and rider's titles in seasons to come.
 Prior to the 2016 season, Suter had updated the MMX2 with a new frame and swingarm.
 The rear suspension linkage had also been upgraded, and Suter also changed the range of adjustments that altered the bike's geometry and road stance.
 Changes to the rider's position, ergonomics and aerodynamics had also been revised and upgraded.

 With a total of only 3 bikes used in 2016, Suter did not see how it was feasible for them to achieve commercial success.
 The two teams still using MMX2s, Ioda Racing and AGP, also had only rookie riders for that season, further diminishing any chances of Suter's renewed involvement in subsequent Moto2 seasons; without experienced riders to guide and continue developing the MMX2, it would not be able to compete for race podiums and wins.